Juliette Récamier

 Jeanne Françoise Julie Adélaïde Récamier ([ʒan fʁɑ̃swaz ʒyli adela.id ʁekamje]; 3 December 1777 – 11 May 1849), known as Juliette ([ʒyljɛt]), was a French socialite whose salon drew people from the leading literary and political circles of early 19th-century Paris.
-As an icon of neoclassicism, Récamier cultivated a public persona as a great beauty, and her fame quickly spread across Europe.
+An icon of neoclassicism, Récamier cultivated a public persona as a great beauty, and her fame quickly spread across Europe.
 She befriended many intellectuals, sat for the finest artists of the age, and spurned an offer of marriage from Prince Augustus of Prussia.

 Family and education

 A native of Lyon, she was the only child of notary and King's counsellor Jean Bernard and his wife, the former Julie Matton.
 In 1784, her father was named receiver of finance under Calonne.
 She was briefly educated at the Couvent de la Déserte in Lyon, until her family moved to Paris.
 The name "Juliette" came about as a diminutive of "Julie".
 Beautiful, accomplished, and possessing a love of literature, Récamier was described as shy and modest by nature.